dwrobel/flatcam/README.md

 =================================================

+19.04.2019

+- started to work on PDF import tool

 18.04.2019

 - Gerber Editor: added custom mouse cursors for each mode in Add Track Tool
 - Gerber Editor: Poligonize Tool will first fuse polygons that touch each other and at a second try will create a polygon.
 The polygon will be automatically moved to Aperture '0' (regions).
 - Gerber Editor: Region Tool will add regions only in '0' aperture